RomanHotsiy/commitgpt/README.md

 ### Get your session token

-Go to https://chat.openai.com/chat and log in or sign up
+1. Go to https://chat.openai.com/chat and log in or sign up.
-1. Open console with `F12`
+2. Open console with `F12`.
-2. Open `Application` tab > Cookies
+3. Open `Application` > `Cookies`.
 ![image](https://user-images.githubusercontent.com/36258159/205494773-32ef651a-994d-435a-9f76-a26699935dac.png)
-3. Copy the value for `__Secure-next-auth.session-token` and paste it into `config.json.example` under `session_token`.
+4. Copy the value for `__Secure-next-auth.session-token` and paste it into `config.json.example` under `session_token`.
 You do not need to fill out `Authorization`
 ![image](https://user-images.githubusercontent.com/36258159/205495076-664a8113-eda5-4d1e-84d3-6fad3614cfd8.png)
-4. Save the modified file to `config.json` (In the current working directory)
+5. Save the modified file to `config.json` (In the current working directory)

-## Hot it works
+## How it works

-- Run `git diff --staged`
+- Runs `git diff --staged`
-- Send the diff to the ChatGPT and ask it to suggest some commit messages
+- Sends the diff to ChatGPT and asks it to suggest commit messages
-- Show the suggestions to the user
+- Shows suggestions to the user

 ## Credits